Preparing Your Tracks For Cutting

 - Record your tracks at -6dB to -3dB to give us some headroom.

-- Please do not normalise your tracks or use any compressors, limiters, maximizers or stereo imagers on your mixes/Master Bus.
+- Please do not normalise your tracks or use any compressors, limiters, maximisers or stereo imagers on your mixes/Master Bus.
 Very important for Dubplate cuts.

-- De-ess any vocals.
+- De-ess any vocals, sibilance on vocals can cause bad distortion .
 Very important for Dubplate cuts.

 (This short VIDEO CLIP shows the importance of leaving head room and not normalising, using compression etc).See The Limitation's of Vinyl Records page for more information.